-- The Board Risk Committee ("BRC") provides challenge, oversight and scrutiny, in order to ensure that an effective internal control and risk management environment is maintained in respect of principal Enterprise Wide Risks. - The Enterprise Risk Committee is established and chaired by the NEHS Chief Risk Officer ("CRO") to monitor and review financial and non-financial risks, as those are outlined in the NEHS Risk Management Framework.
+The Enterprise Risk Committee ("ERC") is established and chaired by the NEHS Chief Risk Officer ("CRO") and serves as the key senior management governance committee for overseeing the risk and control framework at NEHS for financial and non-financial risks, outlined in the NEHS Risk Management Framework.

-Risk management structure (continued)
+Risk Management Structure (continued)

-- Three lines of defence (LOD) risk governance model is adopted to ensure roles and responsibilities for the management of risk throughout the Company are clearly defined, communicated and widely understood.
-First LOD responsibilities are embedded across all functions as their activities give rise to some risks, e.g. non-financial risks.
-The second LOD functions provide objective review, advice and challenge to the first LOD: these include, but are not limited to, the Risk Management Division (for Financial Risks and Non-Financial Risks), the Legal, Compliance and Culture (LCC) Division (for Non-Financial Risks), and the Finance Division (for Liquidity Risk).
-The third LOD provides independent assurance on the activities of the first and second LODs.
-This consists of the Company's Internal Audit function. - The Risk Management Division ensures effective risk governance through designing risk management policies for the firm as a whole and providing objective review and challenge to the first line of defence in their management of risks.
-The Risk Management Division responsibilities include monitoring and reporting of actual risk exposures against risk appetite and risk limits, as well as evaluating risk management governance established by the First Line.
+- Three lines of defence ("LOD") risk governance model is utilised to ensure roles and responsibilities for the management of risk throughout the organisation have been clearly defined, communicated and widely understood.
+1st LOD responsibilities are embedded across all functions as their activities give rise to financial and / or non-financial risks.
+The 2nd LOD functions provide objective independent review, advice and challenge to the 1st LOD on their responsibilities.
+2nd LOD functions include, but are not limited to, the Risk Management Division, the Legal, Compliance and Culture ("LCC") Division, and the Finance Division.
+The 3rd LOD provides independent assurance on the activities of the 1st and 2nd LODs activities in managing risk.
+This consists of the Company's Internal Audit function. - The Risk Management Division ensures effective risk governance through development, ownership and maintenance of risk management policies, risk management frameworks, tools and analysis for risk management.
+The Risk Management Division responsibilities also include monitoring and reporting of actual risk exposures against risk appetite and risk limits, as well as evaluating risk management governance established by the 1st LOD.